Berkeley Art Museum and Pacific Film Archive: Buildings

 In 2011, BAMPFA presented the schematic design for the $100 million transformation of the former printing plant into its new home, designed by the New York firm Diller Scofidio + Renfro.
-Located at 2155 Center Street in downtown Berkeley, the building combines the existing concrete structure with a new metal-clad, skylighted addition that includes several galleries, a 232-seat theater, a store and a learning center.
+Located at 2155 Center Street in downtown Berkeley, the building combines the shell of the pre-existing art deco concrete structure with a new metal-clad, skylighted addition that includes several galleries, a 232-seat theater, a store and a learning center.
 Construction began in 2013.
-The museum re-opened to the public on January 31, 2016.
+The museum reopened to the public on January 31, 2016.
 The building totals 83,000 square feet, with 25,000 square feet of gallery space.

 The vacated Mario Ciampi building was added to the National Register of Historic Places in 2014.
 The building, seismically retrofitted and "reimagined", reopened in late 2021 as the Bakar BioEnginuity Hub, an incubator for biotechnology start-ups, named Woo Hon Fai Hall in honor of the father of a donor, David Woo.